 All of them showed generosity in their own ways: Generosity of attention.
 Generosity of time.
 Generosity of money.

-I don’t know, but stories about generosity, to me is always fascinating.
+I don’t know, but stories about generosity are always fascinating.
 I wonder what would happen if all people practice generosity.
 I wish we could do that (more about generosity here).

 “The smallest act of kindness is worth more than the greatest intention.” — Khalil Gibran